Pittsburgh Car Accident Lawyer

 Car accidents can occur at any time.
 Busy city traffic, congested roadways, hazardous road conditions, negligent motorists and freak occurrences all set the stage for accidents causing severe injuries and fatalities.
 It’s important for you to know what steps to take following an auto accident so you’re not left footing the bill for a collision that wasn’t your fault.

 The injuries you and your family members may have experienced are both a medical and legal emergency.
 Your first step after seeking medical attention should be to call our car accident lawyers in Pittsburgh at Hal Waldman & Associates.
-We are on your side, and your car accident matters to us.
+We are on your side, and your car crash matters to us.
 Our lawyers have decades of experience and the dedication necessary to advocate vigorously on your behalf after a car-car accident, truck-car accident or pedestrian-car accident.

 Facts & Statistics For Car Accidents